 Warts are a skin condition that occurs when one of over 100 different types of the highly contagious Human Papillomavirus (HPV) come into contact with an open cut, even a very small one, and the cut becomes infected.
 While warts are benign and often harmless, without wart treatment they can easily spread to other parts […]

-If you have moles on your body and perform regular self-skin checks (which Houston dermatologist Dr. Perri recommends all his patients do), then you might be wondering, “How do I know if I have Melanoma?
+If you have moles on your body and perform regular self-skin checks (which dermatologist Dr. Perri recommends all his patients do), then you might be wondering, “How do I know if I have Melanoma?
 How can I tell the difference between a benign mole and a cancerous one?”
-While it’s true that Melanoma affects […]
+While it’s true that Melanoma affects only […]

 Warts are painful, itchy, and often embarrassing skin growths that can appear anywhere on your body, most commonly on your hands, fingers, and feet.
-The good news is that Houston dermatologists like Dr. Perri have several effective wart treatment options at their disposal to remove warts.
-The bad news is, sometimes even after wart treatment, […]
+The good news is that dermatologists like Dr. Perri have several effective wart treatment options at their disposal to remove warts.
+The bad news is, sometimes even after wart treatment, warts […]